KDE/kde-builder/doc/developer/Module.md

   directory, including any module name or dest-dir accoutrement.
 This is the directory you can git-clone to, cd to for build, etc.

-* ``dest_dir``, returns the 'dest-dir' for the module. dest-dir is effectively just a way to modify the on-disk module name.
+* ``dest_dir``, returns the "dest-dir" for the module. dest-dir is effectively just a way to modify the on-disk module name.
 It used to be used more heavily to allow for having multiple build/source directories for a given module (varying by branch or tag), but even with git this value may change for KDE-based repositories to set subdirectories that match KDE project paths.
-Supports expanding '$MODULE' or '${MODULE}' sequences to what otherwise would have been the dest-dir.
+Supports expanding "$MODULE" or "${MODULE}" sequences to what otherwise would have been the dest-dir.

 * ``installation_path``, as labeled on the tin.
-Prefers the 'prefix' option but falls back to 'install-dir' if not set.
+Prefers the "prefix" option but falls back to "install-dir" if not set.

 #### USER AND PERSISTENT OPTIONS